0xarun/s1mr3c/README.md

 6. [gf](https://github.com/tomnomnom/gf)
 7. [gobuster](https://github.com/OJ/gobuster)

-Easy to install those tools, i guess jsut you face errors in while install [gf](https://github.com/tomnomnom/gf) watch how install gf then install it correctly.
+Easy to install those tools, i guess just you faces the errors on while install [gf](https://github.com/tomnomnom/gf) watch how install gf then install it correctly.

 save those tools in /usr/local/bin and you can modify the tool like run your fav tool there easy to change it.